Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Reel2
 Password is jea test account's password, beginning with Ab ending with #1

+### ScriptKiddie
+Password is root hash, starting with $6$RO4wVQ and ending with /2gPJE77Bl

 ### Sharp
 Password is admin's password hash, beginning with 9e2e and ending with afb7